 In February 2008, the WAEHOPRB published in the Government Gazette a list of qualifications (both existing and/or no longer available), possession of which has automatically ensured accreditation of individual applicants in the past.
 Refer to the State Law Publisher website for a copy of the Qualifications Acceptable to be an Environmental Health Officer (PDF 323KB) (External link)

 Applicants in possession of any of the qualifications listed are automatically recognised in WA and are invited to apply for positions with local government utilising this website as confirmation of validity.

 Although the list remains valid, the WAEHOPRB has recently agreed to endorse additional arrangements, accepting that examination of an applicant’s background, taking into account a number of factors, is appropriate under some circumstances.

-Applicants possessing significant experience at a senior level in another State or country should not be precluded from applying for authorisation to obtain work in WA when in possession of an outdated or academically upgraded qualification.
+Applicants possessing significant experience at a senior level in another State or country should not be precluded from applying for authorisation to obtain work in WA when in possession of an out-dated or academically upgraded qualification.

 The recognised Professional Body, Environmental Health Australia (EHA) also amends its website to reflect courses that have been assessed and accredited at the national level.
-WAEHOPRB Members have a long established relationship with EHA and senior WAEHOPRB members have been historically involved with the EHA’s accreditation process.
+WAEHOPRB has a long established relationship with EHA and the WAEHOPRB participates in the EHA’s accreditation process.
 This ensures that courses accredited by EHA nationally are accepted Australia-wide, including WA.
-Refer to the EHA website (External link) for details.
+Refer to the EHA website (External link)(External link) for details.

 Applicants not possessing any of the displayed qualifications should approach the WAEHOPRB for further information.
 Applicants will be requested to provide a recent CV, copies of qualifications, and references from previous employers clearly setting out the nature of duties undertaken.

 Please note that under some circumstances, assessments can take several months to complete.
 In general, the more comprehensive the submission, the quicker assessment can be completed.